openshift/kubesan/README.md

-# The clustered-csi CSI Plugin
+# The Subprovisioner CSI Plugin

-clustered-csi is a [CSI] plugin for [Kubernetes] that enables you to provision `Block` volumes backed by a single, cluster-wide, shared block device (*e.g.*, a LUN in a SAN).
+Subprovisioner is a [CSI] plugin for [Kubernetes] that enables you to provision `Block` volumes backed by a single, cluster-wide, shared block device (*e.g.*, a LUN in a SAN).